photoprism/photoprism-docs/docs/user-guide/users/client-credentials.md

 ## Client Credentials

-If clients support authentication via [OAuth2 Client Credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/), you can use the following terminal commands to generate a `client_id` and `client_secret` for them, list registered clients, and delete client credentials that are no longer used:
+If clients support authentication via [OAuth2 client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/), you can use the following terminal commands to generate a `client_id` and `client_secret` for them, list registered clients, and delete client credentials that are no longer used:

 | CLI Command                            | Description                                |
 |----------------------------------------|--------------------------------------------|